aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ![Content Moderation Platform](/case-studies/freedom2hear/platform.png)

-With no direct access to end users, I adopted a **lean, insight-driven approach** — analysing competitor solutions, synthesising feedback from client-facing teams, and drawing on audiences in adjacent industries.
+With no direct access to end users, I adopted a **lean, insight-driven approach** — analysing competitor solutions, partnering with client-facing teams to synthesise customer insights, and drawing on audiences in adjacent industries.
 This allowed me to identify pain points, discover real-world needs and behaviours, and design workflows that balanced flexibility with **enterprise-grade structures**.

 ![Research Affinity Mapping](/case-studies/freedom2hear/research-notes.png)